 Many clients think don't seem to place a lot of importance on the proposal phase of the relationship.
 While you think you're moving to the next stage in the sales process, they simply think they are being nice by agreeing to look over your suggestions.

 You can, however, approach the proposal phase with a repeatable process to make things easier.
 First, you need a way to qualify and uncover the needs of the client.
-Then, you need a pre-built template so you can get the proposal over to the client as quickly as possible.
+Then, you need a pre-built marketing proposal template so you can get it over to the client as quickly as possible.
 If your new business person did his job, the client should be excited and ready to sign on the dotted line.

-If you're looking to build out your template or need a refresh on your current document, use the below as guidance.
+If you're looking to learn how to write your marketing proposal template or need a refresh on your current document, use the below as guidance for putting together your proposal.
 As with most things related to the sales process, every client is different and these sections may or may not apply to your prospect's need.

 The cover page should simply be a visually appealing starting point for your proposal.
 You should feature your potential client’s brand on the cover.
 From the beginning, the proposal should show that this is about the client and his problems, not your firm.
 If your agency specializes in design or creative, make sure the cover page shows off your expertise in this area.

 The executive summary should quickly detail findings from your initial discovery session, such as the client’s goals, budget, and timing.
 You should also describe any research you conducted and highlight a few key points -- maybe a short description of how you plan to solve the client’s most pressing problem.
 Then, explicitly state your desire to work with the client and detail why your agency is the right firm for the project or relationship.

 The client is hiring you to solve business problems, and your goal during your initial meetings or when reviewing an RFP should be to uncover the main business or marketing issues being faced.
 Without understanding these, you cannot connect your services and the results to ROI.